-- The security patients have knowing they can tell Ada whenever they feel unwell and access credible medical expertise wherever they may be.
+- The security users have knowing they can tell Ada whenever they feel unwell and access credible medical expertise wherever they may be.

 - The security doctors have supporting their clinical decision-making with Ada’s AI and library of thousands of rare and common conditions.

-- The security patients and doctors have knowing the data they share with Ada is kept securely encrypted, not shared without their consent, and only used to improve access to credible medical expertise.
+- The security users and doctors have knowing the data they share with Ada is kept securely encrypted, not shared without their consent, and only used to improve access to credible medical expertise.

 All three types of security require trust and transparency.

 Ada couldn’t help millions of people manage their health without their trust, so we’re being transparent about what we do at Ada to maintain security.

 So here’s how we manage security:

 We follow ‘security by design’, which means Ada implements security from the beginning of the product lifecycle – not afterwards and not as an add-on.

 We separate user details from health information and store each type of data separately in servers within the EU.